Help a friend

 What you can do

-For more information onsupporting individuals from the LGBTQ community who’ve experienced violence, check out these tools from the Outfront MN and NW Network of Bi, Trans, Lesbian, and Gay Survivors of Abuse (Not available in Spanish).
+- For more resources, check out these tools from the National Domestic Violence Hotline, Outfront MN, and NW Network (not available in Spanish).